5tanly/FactionTop/README.md

 ## Why do I need this?

 You're already afking tons of accounts on a realm that you are playing on, why not put them to work?
 Most mainstream ways players collect faction top information is either screenshotting every reboot and posting it in discord, or laboriously coding a discord bot from scratch that can only utilize one account at a time.
-This script is super lightweight and works for an unlimited amount of accounts.
+This script is super lightweight and works for an unlimited number of accounts.

 ## Why should I trust you that this ain't a rat?
 I admire your online security concerns, but, the code is open source and you can read through it to see what it does, along with comments to aid you along your way.
 I assure you this is safe.